 Posters and banners – If you have high footfall areas where members pass then you can promote the AGM using posters and banners.

 Email banners – A good way to promote the AGM process is to create a visual banner to put on the footer of all organisational emails to raise awareness.

 Another event – If you run regular events or other events leading up to the AGM with groups of members, then why not promote the event at that meeting, it doesn’t take much for the host to announce and remind members of the importance of the AGM.

 Notice – If this is your first time running a hybrid AGM then mention in the notice that you have listened to members and want to provide them with options to attend the AGM, making it more flexible for all.

-UK Engage offer simple and comprehensive solutions to the challenges of running complex meetings with remote and in person attendees, including Secure AGM voting, Proxy voting AV services, Governance reviews and fully integrated interactive meeting systems.
+UK Engage offers simple and comprehensive solutions to the challenges of running complex meetings with remote and in-person attendees, including Secure AGM voting, Proxy voting AV services, Governance reviews and fully integrated interactive meeting systems.
 Contact us on 0161 209 4808 to discuss your needs.